incubyte/incubyte.github.io/content/blog/rails-restapi-outside-in-tdd.md

 ```

 I wrote unit-tests for the Active record model followed with tests for the controller.
-Very soon into creating the safety-net, towards the end of that day, I have realized that I actually wrote specs that affirm, the code that has been written is correct.
+Very soon into creating the safety-net, towards the end of that day, I’d realized that I’d written specs that affirmed that the code that’d been written was correct.

-Just like picking up a thing from the backpack and writing its name in the checklist and placing it back in the backpack and marking the checklist.
+Just like picking up an item from the backpack and checking it off in the checklist and placing it back in the backpack.
+Completely redundant!

-Too late to write unit tests.
+Well, it was too late to write unit tests now.

 {{< figure src="/images/2022/07/right-time.jpg" >}}

-### A minute spent on planning saves an hours of work
+### A minute spent on planning can save an hour of work

-I took a long walk pondering about the reputation this quality-less and ill-confident code that I have written would bring to me and my company.
+I had to take a break from it all to digest the fact that all my effort had gone down the drain and ended up in a fiasco.
+This wasn’t the quality that was expected of me and by extension my company!
-Never have I thought a work that I considered to be menial would pose such a challenge.
+Never would I’ve imagined that the work that I considered to be menial would end up posing such a challenge to me!
-I had made up my mind to arrive at a decision to build the application from scratch by writing specs first.
+It is at that moment that I made up my mind to re-build the application from scratch and do it the right way by writing specs first.
-I did not want to realize that it was too late again.
+I did not want to revisit the realization of it being "too late".

-They say a few minutes of planning would save a few hours of work.
+Never underestimate the impact just a few minutes of planning can make.

-Did some research and found that the code should pass the following basic checks.
+Did some research and found out the basic checks my code was supposed to pass for optimum results.
 - [x] Fulfill Requirements without errors.
 - [x] The code should be maintainable and scalable.
 - [x] The code should adhere to Single Responsibility Principle(SRP).

-Test-driven development is a software development process relying on software requirements being converted to test cases before software is fully developed.
+Test-driven development is a software development process relying on software requirements being transformed to test cases before software is fully developed.

 1. Write production code only to pass a failing unit test.
 2. Write no more of a unit test than enough to fail.(RED)
 3. Write no more production code than necessary to pass the one failing unit test.(GREEN)

-A quick feedback on my previous code is that it is not maintainable, it is not scalable and that it violates one of the basic SOLID principles, which is SRP.
+A quick glance at my previous piece of code tells me that is neither maintainable, nor scalable and it also violates one of the basic SOLID principles, which is SRP.

 Single Responsibility Principle states that every module of class should have one responsibility in a program.

-This is how my controller's create action(to save a todo) looked like, everything was in the controller be it Rails specific code, active record specific code or application logic code.
+This is what my controller’s create action (to save a todo) looked like.
+Everything was in the controller - be it Rails specific code, active record specific code or application logic code.

 ```ruby
 def create